6 free online courses that will pimp up your CV

 Duration: 9-11 weeks (suggested study 10 hours per week)

 Qualification: Level 2 nationally accredited certification

-You might think this course would only be useful specifically to customer service positions, but in reality great customer service is beneficial across the board.
+You might think this course would only be useful to people in customer service positions, but in reality, great customer service is beneficial across the board.